progrium/taragen/web/docs/getting-started.md

 ```

 ### Override Default Layout Behavior
-If you want to override the default behavior, simply specify the layout in the markdown metadata like so:
+If you want to override the default behavior, simply specify the layout in the Markdown metadata like so:

 ```
 ---